 Our town has three important assets that are not being utilized.

-One is the Opportunity Zone I mentioned earlier.
-The Opportunity Zone can attract investments that will provide lasting change and good jobs for Hamden residents.
+The first is Opportunity Zone can attract investments that will provide lasting change and good jobs for Hamden residents.

 My administration will ensure that residents in the Opportunity Zone will have seats at the table to influence the outcomes as well as the funding sources.
 We will put a grocery store in Southern Hamden using this mechanism.
 A food co-op circumvents the national grocery chains that are refusing to locate in Southern Hamden.